WillPhen/WillPhen.github.io/README.md

 #WillPhen.github.io
 William Phenicie's Website

-This is my website to show some current projects I have been working on.
+Hello!
+Welcome to my website.
+This website shows a little about me and my skills as a programmer.
+It also show a few projects that I have been working on.